10/30/2020

 Senior Vice President and Chief Financial Officer

-Now that makes sense.
-And maybe somewhat related, Darius, you mentioned, and I think Greg, obviously, going through this difficult environment was, you know, a window to accelerate restructuring and some other things that maybe were on the shelf that you would have done later.
-Given that, you know, should we expect kind of a, you know, a more normal kind of restructuring year kind of, you know, from a kind of, you know, kind of historical brute force type of restructuring relative to what we saw in 2020 here?
+So that makes sense.
+And, uh, Maybe somewhat related, Darius, you mentioned, and I think Greg, obviously going through this difficult environment was, you know, a window to accelerate restructuring and some other things that maybe were on the shelf that you would have done later.
+Given that, you know, should we expect kind of a, you know, a more normal kind of restructuring year kind of, you know, from a, kind of the, you know, kind of historical brute force type of restructuring relative to what we saw in 2020 here.

 speaker